What Is a Decentralized Autonomous Organization (DAO)?

 Examples

 • DAOhaus: Powered by community coordination, this organization facilitates the transition of traditional organizations into DAOs.
-Its developers are building a DAO-to-DAO economy and social network for the metaverse
+Its developers are building a DAO-to-DAO economy and social network for the metaverse.

 Media DAOs

-Media DAOs flip the script on current content creation standards by designing ecosystems where the content is delegated by the community without the influence of advertisers or forfeiting the rights of original content to corporations governing the centralized, publishing platforms.
+Media DAOs flip the script on current content creation standards by designing ecosystems where the content is delegated by the community without the influence of advertisers or forfeiting the rights of original content to corporations governing centralized, publishing platforms.
 Instead, product owners of content — members of the DAO, which includes both creators and consumers — are paid in native tokens simply for participating.
 These systems allow a way for individuals of a media network to actively earn a piece of the decentralized organization’s profit for their contributions.

 Examples